Richard T. Liddicoat: Research and gem identification

 Liddicoat presided over four decades of innovation in gem instrument development at GIA, and established gem instruments as one of the Institute's highest priorities.
 In addition to his early work with Shipley to develop the Diamolite, Liddicoat's scientific background enabled him to foster the development of instruments such as the prism spectroscope and the ProportionScope.
 His objective throughout instrument development at GIA was to provide jewelers with practical tools that could help them in the day-to-day operation of identifying gemstones.

-Reaching out to the world through books, publications, and a library

-Liddicoat believed in disseminating information to students and the gem and jewelry trade alike.
-His first article in Gems & Gemology, co-authored with Robert M. Shipley in 1941, was “A solution to diamond color grading problems.”
-(He later admitted that it was an overly ambitious title.)

-Liddicoat became editor of Gems & Gemology in 1952, and eventually editor-in-chief until his death in 2002.
-He led a procession of notable mineralogists, gemologists, and other scientists who contributed groundbreaking articles to the journal.
-Over the years, he would write more than 40 articles, editorials, and news items for G&G.